ibm-cloud-docs/power-iaas/managing-spp.md

 When you define these parameters, a backend process determines the best host for the new SPP.

 When the SPP you create is not configured successfully on the host, the SPP will not have any allocated processing cores.
-You need to delete such SPPs manually as they do not get cleaned up automatically.
+Delete such SPPs manually as they do not get cleaned up automatically.
 {: note}

 ### Creating a shared processor pool